jbruws/scorn/README.md

 Place Markdown files **(with .md extension!)** in the `./markdown` folder, and they will be automatically converted to HTML, indexed and served on the website.

 Basic Markdown formatting (bold/italic text, codeblocks, headings, horizontal rules, etc.) is supported.
-To embed images, use `[!*text*]`, where `*text*` is either a path to a locally stored image in `./markdown` or a direct link to an image on another site.
+To embed images, use `[!path]`, where `path` is either a path to a locally stored image in `./markdown` or a direct link to an image on another site.

 ## License